rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 	_Confirming that the Docker kernel is being used_

 The notebook is now configured and ready to go.
-Let's use to train a machine-learning model.
+Let's use it to train a machine-learning model.

 <a name="Exercise2"></a>
 ## Exercise 2: Use the notebook to train a model ##

-In this exercise, you will run a script to install MMLSpark on the HDInsight cluster you created in the previous exercise.
-Then you will run another script to install the latest version of CNTK on the cluster.
-The version that comes with MMLSpark currently requires VMs with GPUs.
-The version that you will install works with or without GPUs.
+In this exercise, you will use the Jupyter notebook you created in the previous exercise to train an image-classification model.
+Rather than build the model from scratch, you will use [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) to refine a model that has already been trained to work with images.
+The pretrained model you will use is a [convolutional Deep Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (DNN) named [ResNet_18](https://docs.microsoft.com/en-us/cognitive-toolkit/build-your-own-image-classifier-using-transfer-learning) that is provided with the [Microsoft Cognitive Toolkit](https://www.microsoft.com/cognitive-toolkit/), also known as CNTK.

+Building on a model that is already trained to understand an application domain — in this case, images — allows you to achieve higher accuracy with less training.
+Training an image classifier from scratch typically requires tens of thousands of images at a minimum.
+Refining a pretrained model to differentiate between images can require as few as a few dozen images

+> At the time of this writing, Azure Machine Learning Workbench was in preview and notebooks hosted in it are prone to crashing.
+If, during any of the steps in this exercise, the notebook stops working, use Workbench's **File** > **Open Command Prompt** command to open a command prompt and execute an ```az ml notebook start``` command.
+Then open the notebook in the browser instance that pops up.
+While not foolproof, running the notebook this way is much more likely to succeed than running it Workbench.

 1. Add a cell to the notebook and enter the following Python code.
 Then press **Ctrl+Enter** to execute it.

 	```python